-COHSASA has been involved in the development of standards for almost two decades.
-Many sets of standards have been developed to meet the specific requirements of clients and a few sub-Saharan countries have asked COHSASA to develop sets of standards specific to their country’s needs.
-Standards have been developed, piloted, used and refined for a range of healthcare establishments including hospitals, clinics, hospices, sub-acute facilities, rehabilitation centres and the management of HIV/AIDS across a continuum of care.
+COHSASA has been involved in the development of standards for a range of healhcare facilities for over two decades.
+Standards have been developed to meet specific requirements of clients and countries in Africa have asked COHSASA to develop sets of standards specific to their country’s needs.
+Standards have been developed, piloted, used and refined for hospitals, clinics, hospices, sub-acute facilities, rehabilitation centres and GPs.

 Definition of standards for healthcare facilities

 Healthcare facilities standards are statements that define the key functions, activities, processes and structures required for organisations to be in a position to provide quality services and as they are determined by professional bodies, health care professionals, staff, patients and citizens.

 Many sets of COHSASA standards have been accredited by ISQua since 2002 which means they have all met the ISQua principles and requirements.